wvchallenges/se-challenge-expenses/README.md

 1. Java 8
 2. Spring Boot MVC framework
-3. apache Maven build manager
+3. Apache Maven build manager
 4. JPA for the ORM mapping
 5. H2 In Memory Database
 6. Bootstrap for the HTML pages